Just like many other places on campus, the Billiards & Games Room is rich with history. You might be surprised to learn that:

 What kinds of programs does the Billiards Room offer?

-In addition to 17 9-foot pool tables, a 10-foot snooker table, and a 3-cushion carom table, the Billiards Room offers two foosball tables, two custom chess tables, and eight custom Xbox 360 gaming stations.
+In addition to 17 9-foot pool tables, a 10-foot snooker table, and a 3-cushion carom table, the Billiards Room offers two foosball tables, two custom chess tables, two table tennis tables, and eight custom Xbox 360 gaming stations.
 Guests can also enjoy free board games and card games.
 The stained-glass lights hanging over the tables are the only ones of their kind; they were custom-designed when the Union was renovated in 1996.
-The billiards room hosts students-only tournaments every month, Poker tournaments every Monday night, and Euchre tournaments every Tuesday night..
+The billiards room hosts students-only tournaments twice a month, culminating in the Campus Tournament of Champions at the end of the academic year.
 Students can enjoy free pool until 3PM every Wednesday, pool classes on Tuesdays during the school year, and free foosball during Club meetings every week.
 The Billiards Club, which welcomes recreational as well as competitive players, meets on Fridays and Sundays.

 The Billiards Room welcomes group reservations every day of the week.
 Except for a few time and size restrictions, groups can get a 33%-50% discount.
 Playing pool is a great ice-breaker for small or large groups!